What is Closing Ratio?

 Executives, Sales Directors, Sales Managers, Sales Reps

 A closing ratio for sales is the number of deals closed compared to the number of formal quotes sent by your team.
-For example, you send 20 quotes this month, and 5 of those people converted, your closing ratio is 25%.
+For example, if you send 20 quotes this month, and 5 of those people converted, your closing ratio is 25%.

 The key part of measuring your closing ratio is to benchmark your performance against historical trends and business targets.
 This is critical whenever you engage in sales forecasting activities, particularly salesforce effectiveness and revenue predictions.